swiftlang/swift-testing/Sources/Testing/Testing.docc/ParameterizedTesting.md

 }
 ```

-- Note: Very large ranges such as `0 ..< .max` may take an excessive amount of
+- Note: Large ranges such as `0 ..< .max` may take an excessive amount of
   time to test, or may never complete due to resource constraints.

 ## Test with more than one collection